wiobyrne/infusing-computing-pod/_pages/podcasting.md

 **7.** Once we're complete Commit to GitHub

 **8.** Site and RSS is updated and the new episode is pushed out

-### Can I haz?

-The beauty of this set up is that it's simple - and you can access [all the source files over on GitHub](https://github.com/timklapdor/link-rot).
-The RSS file pulls information from the config.yml file which has most of the information you need to publish on iTunes.
-The episode information and file for Plyr are included the Post layout and pulled in from the front matter listed above.
-All styles can be configured using some basic CSS.

-At the moment you'll need to fork our code to make your own copy - but we'll make a boilerplate available soon.
-If this sounds cool and you want to get in touch with us you can via <a href="mailto:linkrot.podcast@gmail.com?subject=I found your website and wanted to say hi!">email</a> or on <a href="http://twitter.com/linkrotpodcast">twitter</a>!

-Cheers!